nilscript/sysdelta/readme.md

 Keep in mind that you're /sys folder might differ from mine.

 ## Requirements:
-fpc and make.
+free pascal and make.

 ## Installation:
 `make install`

-Make sure "$HOME/.local/bin" is in your path.
+This will install sysdelta to "$HOME/.local/bin".

 ## About